 Applied Practice Experience

-In addition to the Applied Practice Experience, students are required to complete a culminating experience project that demonstrates knowledge and skills gained in the MPH program.
-A culminating experience calls for students to integrate and apply the competencies they developed during the course of their study, practicum, and/or related field experiences.
+In addition to the Applied Practice Experience, students are required to complete an integrative learning experience project that demonstrates knowledge and skills gained in the MPH program.
+An integrative learning experience calls for students to integrate and apply the competencies they developed during the course of their study, practicum, and/or related field experiences.
 Environmental Health and Global Environmental Health MPH students can choose between a capstone OR thesis project.
 Students interested in conducting original research, analyzing data, interpreting study results and who are drawn to research-based careers often choose to complete a thesis.
 Students seeking more hands-on, practical environmental health skills, such as program evaluation, needs assessment, proposal writing or outreach work with community partners should consider a capstone.

 Based on the type of integrative learning experience chosen, students enroll in either EH 594, Capstone Seminar: Skills for Environmental Health Professionals or EH 599R Thesis.
 All students are required to formally present their projects prior to graduation.
 For examples of past theses and capstone organized by general topic, please visit our Interest Area pages.